HawaAbdalla/Projekt-Two/README.md

 ## Visualization

-We use a scatterplot to visualize the relationship between length and weight.
+I use a scatterplot to visualize the relationship between length and weight.
 Female anacondas are shown in magenta and males in dark blue.

 - The plot shows a clear positive relationship between length and weight.
 - This trend is stronger among female anacondas, supporting the findings from the covariance matrices.